10 Free Online Management Training Ideas That Work

 Let's talk L&D budget for a moment, shall we?
 According to TrainingMag, most companies spend on average $1,207 per employee per year on training!
 What’s interesting is that training expenditure seems to be increasing steadily year on year since 2020.

 Why are people spending more on training?
 Our guess is that some companies believe that the more money they spend on training, the more effective their management training will be.
-However, monetary investment doesn’t always equate to successful development outcomes - which actually can be good news if you don’t have a lot to spend!
+However, monetary investment doesn’t always equate to successful development outcomes - which actually can be good news if you don’t have a lot to spend

 You don't need to drain your coffers on glitzy training programs or pricey facilitators to polish your managers into shining stars.
 All you need is a little resourcefulness.